 Celery root has a pronounced nutty, earthy taste and pairs wonderfully with potatoes in this rich, creamy gratin.
 Assemble it a day ahead, cover and refrigerate, then bake before serving.

-Here, a smoky onion jam adds just enough sweetness and acidity to balance the flavor of bitter collard greens.
+A homemade or store-bought onion reduction adds just enough sweetness and acidity to balance the flavor of bitter collard greens.
 You can blanch the collard greens a day in advance and refrigerate, then finish the dish a few minutes before you’re ready to eat.

 All pies can easily be prepped ahead, as the dough can be refrigerated for a day or two before baking (or frozen for much longer than that).
 But this one is served at room temperature, so it can be made and baked entirely a day in advance, then cooled on a wire rack overnight.